 My marine betta is a fiend for live blackworms.
 Those are its favorite food.
 Luckily my closest pet store (ironically, not a saltwater aquarium shop) routinely has them in stock.
 This is how I acclimated my fish to take other foods.

 Acclimating Calloplesiops altivelis to prepared foods: my experience

-For starters–I tried to feed frozen brine shrimp, like the local fish store.
+For starters--I tried to feed frozen brine shrimp, like the local fish store.
 But the presentation of the non-living food, in my tank, did not entice my comet to eat.
-Day 2, I switched to frozen Mysis.
+On day 2, I switched to frozen Mysis.
 Still no luck.
-Alternated both foods for about a week–at which point I was a bit concerned and ‘gave up’ on the frozen foods for a while.
+Alternated both foods for about a week--at which point I was a bit concerned and ‘gave up’ on the frozen foods for a while.
 I switched to predominantly live black worms for a long time (weeks) until I knew all were very fat and very happy.

 At that point, I started feeding frozen brine shrimp in my Innovative Marine Feeder, on the same day and time as the blackworms.
-After a few days, out of hunger and (seemingly) peer pressure or feeding frenzy type instinct, my betta started eating–att first, spitting out and rejecting the shrimp.
+After a few days, out of hunger and (seemingly) peer pressure or feeding frenzy-type instinct, my betta started eating--at first, spitting out and rejecting the shrimp.